neurobiology-ut/PHILOW/README.md

 4) select dir for save trained model

 5) click on the "start training" button

+6) Check the command line for the progress of training.
+If you want to stop in the middle, use ctrl+C.

 #### predict
 To predict labels on your machine, open launcher at first.